Create an application

 }

 The first line checks if the given execution module is supported and reverts if not.
-Then, we unpack the encoded _inputs bytes to the recipient, amount and token values which are stored in a new TransferData object.
+Then, we unpack the encoded _applicationInput bytes to the recipient, amount and token values which are stored in a new TransferData object.
 Finally, we add the transferData object in the transferDataMapping at _index.
+Notice that we only use the _index and _applicationInput arguments for this example.
+Let's quickly go over a few examples where these might be relevant: _owner could be relevant if wanted to do something specific to the creator of the job or simply emit an event that a recurring payment has been created from _owner to the recipient.

 Now, let us implement the onDeleteJob callback function: